-Estevanico, also known as Mustafa Zemmouri, Black Stephen, Esteban the Moor, Esteban de Dorantes, and Estebanico, was the first African-American known to have arrived in the present-day continental United States.
-An enslaved servant, he was one of four survivors of the Spanish Narvaez expedition and traveled with Alvar Nunez Cabeza de Vaca, Andres Dorantes de Carranza, and Alonso Del Castillo across the American Southwest and northern Mexico.
+Estevanico, also known as Mustafa Zemmouri, Black Stephen, Esteban the Moor, Esteban de Dorantes, and Estebanico, was the first African to have arrived in the present-day continental United States.
+An enslaved servant, he was one of four survivors of the Spanish Narvaez expedition.
+He traveled across the American Southwest and northern Mexico with Alvar Nunez Cabeza de Vaca, Andres Dorantes de Carranza, and Alonso Del Castillo.
 He was killed by Zuni Indians.

-In the spring, the men traveled west by land, walking along the Colorado River, through the deserts of modern-day New Mexico, and Texas before finally reaching “civilization” in Mexico in 1536.
-By this time, there were only four men who had survived – Estevanico, Carranza, Cabeza de Vaca, and Alonso Castillo Maldonado.
+In the spring, the men traveled west by land, walking along the Colorado River through modern-day New Mexico and Texas deserts before finally reaching “civilization” in Mexico in 1536.
+Only four men had survived by this time – Estevanico, Carranza, Cabeza de Vaca, and Alonso Castillo Maldonado.
 Estevanico was the first African-born slave to traverse Texas.
 When they arrived in Mexico City, Estevanico was sold to the Viceroy Antonio de Mendoza, who assigned him to a Franciscan, Fray Marcos de Niza.

-Preceded by Estevanico, Niza was ordered to explore the area of Sonora and northward, in search of the Seven Cities of Cibola.
-Restless over the slow progress of the friar and his support party, Estevanico was sent ahead as an advance scout.
-Separated by several days’ travel from Fray Marcos de Niza, Estevanico approached “Cíbola,” which is thought today, to have been the Zuni pueblo of Hawikuh.
+Preceded by Estevanico, Niza was ordered to explore the area of Sonora and northward in search of the Seven Cities of Cibola.
+Restless over the friar’s slow progress and support party, Estevanico was sent ahead as an advance scout.
+Separated by several days’ travel from Fray Marcos de Niza, Estevanico approached “Cíbola,” which is thought to have been the Zuni pueblo of Hawikuh.
 On his arrival, he announced his intentions to make peace, heal the sick, and told the villagers that he had been sent by white men who would soon arrive and instruct them in divine matters.
-The village elders, suspicious of his claims that he came from a land of white men because he was dark, and resentful of his demands for turquoise and women, killed him when he attempted to enter the village.
+The village elders, suspicious of his claims that he came from a land of white men because he was dark and resentful of his demands for turquoise and women, killed him when he attempted to enter the village.